 RETURN DATES: REMAIN FLEXIBLE

 Please understand that the return dates and/or flight windows for homecoming is subject to change at a moments notice; read below for possible reasons why.
 When and if you are making travel plans to attend homecoming reunions, remember you may need to make changes; so plan to be flexible.
 The USMC certainly would like to be able to give a firm date, however, it's just not possible.

-These days, the fastest way to find out information about homecomings will be to contact the FRO or through the Family Readiness Module on MOL.
+These days, the fastest way to find out information about homecomings will be to contact the DRC (Deployment Readiness Coordinator) or through the Family Readiness Module on MOL.
 Ensure your Marine has you listed on his contacts list on MOL prior to deploying so that you will have authorization to receive the information on return dates.

 TIPS FOR PLANNING FLEXIBILITY INTO YOUR TRAVEL

 You may not get much notice of the official homecoming date.
 With that in mind, you may want to start making travel plans when you hear an official flight window.
 Be flexible and ask for policies from each company you work with when making reservations.

 - Airline Reservations: Notify the airline when you are making reservations that your Marine is returning from deployment and the plans will likely change.
 Ask if they have anything in place to guarantee lower-cost penalty fees.
 Some offer insurance.
 Consider flying an airline that has no penalty for changes.
 Consider using a travel agency that may offer some type of discount or insurance against changes.
 Ask first and use your own personal judgement and budget as a guide!